kaushal/spellchecker/readme.txt

 Spellcheck Efficiency Analysis
 readme.txt

+Instructions:
+To run the program.
+Run javac spellcheck.java
+run java spellcheck

+To check the program with the 1000 most occurring words in the english language, all randomly "messed up" run javac generateWords.java run java generateWords

 Worst case run time analysis:
 Since I am using a prefix tree, the search time is linear dependant on the length of the word.
 The worst case for failure is evaluated below.